-Supported by a generous donation, the Department of Brain and Cognitive Sciences awards a few students each year with Bilski-Mayer fellowships for summer research, in the amount of $5000.
-BCS and Neuroscience majors are eligible, and strong students who have already begun to engage in research are especially competitive.
+Supported by a generous donation, the Department of Brain and Cognitive Sciences awards up to 4 students each year with Bilski-Mayer fellowships for summer research, in the amount of $5000.
+This fellowship funds students who are already engaged in BCS-related research, providing an opportunity to focus full time on research during the summer.
 Students must be nominated for support by their faculty research advisor.
 Interested students should talk to their advisors about this fellowship at the beginning of the spring semester.
 Faculty are generally asked to provide matching support to maximize the number of students who can be supported.

 Neuroscience majors are also eligible for the deKiewiet Summer Research Fellowships, established to provide opportunities for students in the Undergraduate Program in Biology and Medicine.
 These research fellowships consist of a generous stipend and University housing for 10 weeks during the summer between junior and senior year.
 Fellowships are awarded on the basis of academic record, letters of recommendation, and the research proposal written by the student.
 A letter of intent is due in early March of the student’s junior year, with a formal application due after spring break.